klinkby/kli.dk/src/content/about/index.md

 # About me

-Since Gradualizing B.Sc in 1999, I have had the pleasure of creating digitization solutions with exciting companies such as Ørsted, Microsoft, GN and public institutions.
+Since Gradualizing B.Sc in 1999, I have had the pleasure of creating digitization solutions with exciting companies such as Ørsted, Microsoft, GN and various public institutions.

-Recent 11 years as an independent, self-employed consultant with focus on enterprise- and solution architecture and advising on cloud-based collaboration solutions like Office 365 or enterprise architecture.
+Recent 12 years as an independent, self-employed consultant with focus on enterprise- and solution architecture and advising on cloud-based collaboration solutions like Office 365 or enterprise architecture.

 Often, I participate in communication with the business on analysis and documentation of processes and agile requirements specification, and either have an enterprise architect / strategic technical lead, or as solution architect that translate requirements into solid design decisions in a final solution.

 I am a big fan of agile processes like scrum and devops, and prefer lightweight architecture with a focus on creating business value.
 Incidentally, I belong to the group of architects who can roll up their sleeves, and code complex logic.
 Although this is rarely my primary task, I believe that it is an important competence in order to understand the consequences of design decisions that may unintentionally be putting brakes on developers.